 - Psychological abuse, such as taunting, threats, and humiliation

 The Department of Corrections (DOC) protects prison and jail inmates from abuse, injury, and corporal or unusual punishment.
-According to the DOC, prison officers can act abusively by:
+According to the DOC, prison officers and guards can act abusively by:

 - Using excessive force on an inmate.